vcmx/medium_procedure_knowledge_extraction_using_rag/readme.md

-This repo was created to build a general-purpose LLM system that accurately extracts procedure knowledge from technical documents, such as engineering maintenance manuals, without dataset annotation or model fine-tuning?
+This repo contains the key codes that where deployed in our prototype general-purpose LLM system for extracting procedure knowledge from technical documents, such as engineering maintenance manuals, without needing dataset annotation or model fine-tuning.

 ## Project Overview
 The complete project prototype uses Streamlit as frontend interface and CHromaDB as Vector Store.
 The project structure is as illustrated below: